Forced marriage protection orders

-A marriage is supposed to be a very happy event, enjoyed by family and friends and looked back on with great fondness as the years go by.
+A marriage is supposed to be a very happy event.
+Above all enjoyed by family and friends and looked back on with great fondness as the years go by.
 In an arranged marriage, the families of both parties take a leading role in arranging the marriage.
-The decision whether or not to accept the proposed marriage remains with the prospective parties – and no force is involved.
+The decision whether or not to accept the proposed marriage remains with the prospective parties.
+Therefore no force is involved in this bonding of two people.
 However, a forced marriage is planned against the will of the bride or groom.
-It takes place without the full and free consent of both parties.
-And, either one, or both parties will have been subjected to duress or threats to force them to marry.
+So it takes place without the full and free consent of both parties.
+Certainly, either one, or both parties will have been subjected to duress or threats to force them to marry.

-A marriage will also be considered forced if you had agreed to it but only because you felt you could not say no. The majority of forced marriages occur in the Muslim culture, but forced marriage affects a wide range of communities, including: Irish Traveller, Turkish, Roma, Afghan, South Asian, Kurdish, Iranian, Arab and African communities.
-Remember that forcing a person into a marriage is a criminal offence.
+A marriage will also be considered forced if you had agreed to it but only because you felt you could not say no. The majority of forced marriages occur in the Muslim culture, but forced marriage affects a wide range of communities.
+They include: Irish Traveller, Turkish, Roma and Afghan.
+Likewise the South Asian, Kurdish, Iranian, Arab and African communities.
+So Remember that forcing a person into a marriage is a criminal offence.
 It often involves the breaking of multiple laws and the breaching of many human rights violations.
 A forced marriage is something that the police and the courts take very seriously.

 What are Forced Marriage Protection Orders?